 FAQs

-You can.
+You can make this vegan gravy ahead of time.
 Allow the gravy to cool before transferring it to a sealed container.
 Pop it in the refrigerator overnight.
 To serve, heat it gently on the stovetop, adding a splash of water to thin it out.

 More Comfort Flavours